dankert/openrat-cms/dev-helper/README.md

 - `-w` do not exit, **watch**es the files for modifications
 - `-x <type>` where `type` is one of `tpl`,`lang`,`js`,`css`,`xsd` or `all`.

-You can to the same while [invoking the update via your browser](./update.php).
+You can to the same with [invoking the update via your browser](./update.php).